-Decision-making, including Planning, is a critical enabling technology in robotics.
+Sequential Decision-making (aka.
+Planning problem) is a critical enabling technology in robotics.
 It is the deliberate process of deciding the strategy a robot should take to achieve long-term goals.

-The Robotics Group at the ANU School of Computing focuses on the design, development, analysis, and applications of decision-making techniques that would enable robots to operate reliably, robustly, and safely in a variety of real-world applications.
+The Robotics Group at the ANU School of Computing focuses on the design, development, analysis, and applications of sequential decision-making techniques that would enable robots to operate reliably, robustly, and safely in a variety of real-world applications.

 Specific research topics include (though not limited to):